arrrdent/robotics-test/README.md

 ## Additional Questions

 - How would you improve the efficiency and reliability?
+  - Start from benchmark different planners for gauranteed getting time-optimal trajectories in parallel manner.
+  - For more difficult application draw Gantt diagram or cyclogram and analyze it for the bottlenecks.
+  - Cover code with tests.

 - What would you do if we needed multiple robots in a system?

+  - Trying to divide tasks in space/time for separately acting robots.
+  - Think about centralized or decentralized design depending on the circumtances.
+In decentralized system robots can be ranged by priority (less priority robots must avoid higher priority robots).
+In centralized design main system can plan all the actions of robots in single whole formalizated task.

 - How would you deploy the application to multiple physical locations?
 What is needed to scale it?
+  - Ensure network reliability
+  - Something like Gitlab CI/CD pipeline
+  - Testing environment (digital copies of real environment)
+  - Provide logging and alerts to some centralized system
+  - Provide duplication/reservation of setups